Legal anthropology, law and society, human rights, minority rights, language rights, constitutional law, male circumcision.

-Europe (esp.
-Germany and Belgium), Thailand
+Europe (especially Germany and Belgium)

-Why Law & Anthropology?
+Why Law and Anthropology?

-“I believe that the combination of law and anthropology can contribute a unique perspective to legal discussions by revealing the experiences, needs and concerns of all actors operating within current legal frameworks.
-It further allows us to focus on how rights are shaped in practice and to examine how juridification is perceived by all actors involved.”
+I believe that the combination of law and anthropology can contribute a unique perspective to legal discussions by revealing the experiences, needs and concerns of all actors operating within current legal frameworks.
+It further allows us to focus on how rights are shaped in practice and to examine how juridification is perceived by all actors involved.